Obstetrics & Gynecology

-Dr. Forbes doesn't have any procedures listed.
-If you're Dr. Forbes and would like to add procedures, please log in to the physician portal to update your profile.
+Dr. Forbes does not have any procedures listed.
+If you are Dr. Forbes and would like to add procedures you perform, please update your free profile.

 Conditions Dr. Forbes Treats

-Dr. Forbes doesn't have any conditions listed.
-If you're Dr. Forbes and would like to add conditions, please log in to the physician portal to update your profile.
+Dr. Forbes does not have any conditions listed.
+If you are Dr. Forbes and would like to add conditions you treat, please update your free profile.

 Nature of Complaint: